krr-up/benchmark-tool-guide/General-guide.md

 For pbsjobs, there is an interaction between *timeout* and *walltime*.
 When creating the benchmarks, the walltime will always be respected.
 So, if its not possible to run all instances sequentially inside the walltime specified, they will be split into as many jobs as necessary so that the walltime is never surpassed.
 For example, if the walltime is 25 hours and you have 100 instances with a timeout of 1 hour each, there will be 4 jobs, each with 25 instances which will be run in parallel.

-As a final note, this pbsjob example does not include the *partition* argument.
+This pbsjob example does not include the *partition* argument.
 Its value is the name of the partition that will be used when running the jobs in the SLURM machine.
 The default value for it is "kr".
 Other values for this argument can be "short" and "long".
 If short is used the walltime can not exceed 24 hours.

+As a final note, despite having "pbsjob" and "seqjob" both use the same seq-generic.sh file.

 ### Benchmarks - Instance location